hyperledger-labs/fabric-smart-client/docs/core-fabric.md

         tlsRootCertFile: /path/to/ordererorg/ca.crt
         # server name override if tls cert SANS doesn't match address
         serverNameOverride:
+        # it is possible to customize per orderer the TLS behaviour, by using the following attributes
+        tlsClientSideAuth: true
+        tlsDisabled: true
+        tlsEnabled: false

     # List of trusted peers this node can connect to.
     # usually this will be the fabric peers in the same organisation as the FSC node.